alibaba/pipcook/docs/rfc/0001-framework-migration.md

 ## Integration test

-The integration test of pipbook 1.0 depends on the workflow configuration file.
+The integration test of 1.x depends on the workflow configuration file.
 In a strict sense, this is not a rigorous integration testing method and hard to maintain.
-In addition, we do not assert any of the running process except exit code.
-This situation will be improved in pipbook 2.0 as follows:
+In addition, we do not assert any of the running processes except exit code.
+This situation will be improved in 2.0 as follows:

 * define integration test cases
-* use or develop an intergration test framework suitable for pipbook
+* use or develop an integration test framework suitable for Pipbook
 * extend the run environment

 # Framework migration for Daemon